ZgzInfinity/Multi-Race-Driving/README.md

 ## 3. Outstanding features

-* Five racing games where the player can play in a solo adventure.
-* Multiplayer mode to play with up to four people, randomly or with friends.
-* Multiple cars available in different colours.
+This new the following features with respect to the original versions:

+* Multiple game modes for one player.
+* Multiplayer online mode.
+* Different types of vehicles available, customizabled and with many colors.
 * Realistic and spectacular graphics in 2.5D.
+* Realistic physics (speed, braking, collision, inertia).
+* Customizable menus (fonts, colors, images, texts).
 * Compatible with many screen resolutions.
+* Graphics available in HD and in pixel art. quality.
 * Fantastic soundtracks and SFX fully customizable.
 * Various difficulty levels.
 * Numerous types of artificial intelligence integrated.
 * Configuration of the controllers customizable.
-* Completely new maps available.
+* Completely new scenarios available and customizable.
-* Fully customizable GUI.

 &nbsp;